top of page

 Is it effective?

 We are all familiar with the ‘flight and fight” response which is the activation of the Sympathetic Nervous System, and together with the “rest and digest”, the Parasympathetic Nervous System, makes up the Autonomic Nervous System (ANS).
-As the name implies it generally acts unconsciously and is responsible for regulating our heart rate, respiratory system, digestion to name but a few.
+As the name implies it generally acts unconsciously and is responsible for regulating our heart rate, respiratory system, and digestion to name but a few.
 Both systems play an important role in our health and well-being, yet in our modern society and especially when navigating challenging times, like that of the past two years, our sympathetic nervous system is more frequently triggered leading to some negative health consequences.

 Benefits of a Yin Practice

-Yin yoga teaches us to be free of expectations and of what each pose will bring, engendering an acceptance and act of surrender which can be taken off the mat into our lives, making us more resilient.
+Yin yoga teaches us to be free of expectations and of what each pose will bring, engendering an acceptance and act of surrender that can be taken off the mat into our lives, making us more resilient.

 Since Yin yoga effectively activates the Parasympathetic nervous system, it provides the body with many benefits, some of which are: